Government Degree College, Bandipora: Location

 The college is located at Patushay in district headquarter, Bandipora in the Indian union territory of Jammu and Kashmir.
 It is located in North-Kashmir and situated at a distance of 57 km from Srinagar on the eastern bank of Wular Lake.

 Establishment

 Government of Jammu and Kashmir established the college in the year 2005 during the Chief-Ministership of Mufti Mohammad Sayeed.
 The college is one of the first institution of higher education in district Bandipora.
 The main aim of establishment of college was to open the doors of higher education to students belonging to far-flung hilly areas of district Bandipora.

 About

-Government Degree College, Bandipora is also known as HKM (Hassan Khoyihami Memorial College) GDC Bandipora.It is named after the Hassan Khoyihami, a great native poet and historian of 19th century in Kashmir, who provided information on all aspects of human life, geography, flora, fauna and archaeological remains of Kashmir.
+Government Degree College, Bandipora is also known as HKM (for the 'Hassan Khoyihami Memorial College') GDC Bandipora.
+It is named after Hassan Khoyihami, a native poet and historian of 19th century in Kashmir, who provided information on all aspects of human life, geography, flora, fauna and archaeological remains of Kashmir.